Active and healthy ageing in the Nordic region

 The Nordic Welfare Centre coordinates a Nordic network for age-friendly cities and municipalities.
 The following cities are a part of our network: Oslo, Trondheim, Esbjerg, Gothenburg, Uppsala, Halstahammar, Stockholm, Gävle, Östersund, Tampere, Turku and Reykjavik.

 The WHO’s Global Network for Age-Friendly Cities and Communities was established to promote the exchange of experiences and mutual learning between cities and communities throughout the world.
-The members of the network work to promote healthy and active ageing among the elderly.
+The network’s members work to promote healthy and active aging in eight areas highlighted by the World Health Organization (WHO).

-The development of age-friendly cities and communities is not only a matter of health and social care.
-It also requires close cross-sectoral cooperation between different municipal administrations and between other social actors.
+The development of age-friendly cities and communities takes place in close cross-sectoral cooperation between various municipal departments and other stakeholders in the community.
 The inclusion of elderly people in this planning is essential to its success.
-This development work also entails combating discrimination against elderly people.

 3. Combatting loneliness and social isolation